-- (1) In accordance with section 7F of the PSAS Act, a Member is provided an EO&C Budget to: - (a) fund the operating costs and maintenance of their electorate office; and - (b) communicate with their electorate in relation to the performance of their public duties. - (2) The EO&C Budget cannot be used for a Member's travel costs or transport costs. - (3) The EO&C Budget cannot be used for the engagement of consultants, on-hire labour, researchers, facilitators, accountants or the provision of related services, except as permitted under guidelines 11 or 12. - (4) A Member must ensure that the total amount claimed under the EO&C Budget each financial year does not exceed the amount set in the Determination. - (5) A Member may carry over up to 50 per cent of their EO&C Budget allocation for a financial year (excluding any carry over from the previous financial year) to the next financial year, subject to the availability of funds and the approval of the Treasurer of Victoria.
+- (1) In accordance with section 7F of the PSAS Act, a Member is provided an EO&C Budget to: - (a) fund the operating costs and maintenance of their electorate office; and - (b) communicate with their electorate in relation to the performance of their public duties. - (2) The EO&C Budget must not be used for a Member's travel costs or transport costs. - (3) The EO&C Budget must not be used for the payment of toll costs, penalties or fines. - (4) The EO&C Budget must not be used for the engagement of consultants, on-hire labour, researchers, facilitators, accountants or the provision of related services, except as permitted under guideline 11 or 12. - (5) Subject to sub-guideline (6), a Member must ensure that the total amount claimed under the EO&C Budget each financial year does not exceed the amount set in the Determination.

+(6) A Member may carry over up to 50 per cent of their EO&C Budget allocation for a financial year (excluding any carry over from the previous financial year) to the next financial year, subject to the availability of funds and the approval of the Treasurer of Victoria.